Sustainable mobility as an environmentally friendly means of transport

 Expanding electromobility and alternative drive concepts

 Renewable energy sources will rule the future, and we are currently in the ‘fossil to the post-fossil age’.
-Given the flawed life cycle assessment, we need to reform how our transportation systems are run in order to ensure better air quality, lower noise levels, and fewer emissions.
+Given the flawed life cycle assessment, we need to reform how our transportation systems are run in order to ensure better air quality, lower noise levels and fewer emissions.
 One of the most promising solutions to this challenge is the expansion of electromobility and alternative fuels because only low-CO2 fuels will make it possible to comply with the emission limits and other climate targets.

 Shifting logistics to the railway